Tūī: Feeding

+Breeding

+The large untidy shallow cup-shaped nest is built by both sexes, but the female does most of the work.
+The eggs usually have a pale pink or white background with blotches of pale red mostly at the larger end.
+The clutch is usually 4 eggs and the average size of an eggs is 27.5 × 20.3 mm.
+The eggs are incubated by the female alone for 14 days.
+Both sexes feed the young and remove the faecal sacs.
+The chicks fledge after around 20 days.
+The parents continue to feed the fledglings for another couple of weeks.
+The birds are nidicolous.

 Songs and calls

 Tūī are known for their noisy, unusual, sometimes soulful calls, different for each individual, that combine bellbird-like notes with clicks, cackles, timber-like creaks and groans, and wheezing sounds.

 Tūī have a complex variety of songs and calls, much like parrots.
 They also resemble parrots in their ability to clearly imitate human speech, and were trained by Māori to replicate complex speech.
 They also re-create sounds like glass shattering, car alarms, classical music and advertising jingles.

 All birds have a sound producing organ called a syrinx, which is typically controlled with two sets of muscles.
 Songbirds or passerines like tūī have nine pairs of muscles giving them the ability to produce much more complex vocalisations, and they can be seen to be very physically involved with their songs.
 Their dual voice box allow tūī to make two sounds at the same time.
 Tūī song also exhibits geographical, microgeographic, seasonal, sex and individual variation.

-Some of the wide range of tūī sounds are beyond the human register.
-Watching a tūī sing, one can observe gaps in audible sound when the beak is agape and throat tufts throbbing.
-Hill (2011) describes these apparent gaps in the song, but notes that the audio recording equipment used in the research was not capable of detecting ultrasound above a frequency of 22.1kHz.
 Tūī will also sing at night, especially around the full moon period.